Active Travel Update: Deansgrange 16/12

 This will involve a review of the overall project design, including a review of safety evaluation and environmental impact, as well as further engagement with the NTA on funding approval, technical design approval and ensuring that the project continues to align with objectives to deliver specified cycle routes as set out in the GDA Cycle Network Plan.
 The Council will necessarily need to have clarity on the possibility of proceeding with elements of the AST project separately, and how long this might take.

 Dún Laoghaire-Rathdown Council has published the latest report detailing the initiatives progress since the recommendations were issued at the end of the public engagement period in late 2020.
 This report also includes information in relation to the proposed next stages of the project.
 Additionally a report on route options relating to the proposed one-way system/two-way cycle route on Deansgrange Road is now available.
-You can read both reports and also view the maps of the three Active School Travel routes below.
+You can read both reports and also view the maps of the three Active School Travel routes below under the Reports and Consultation tab.

 About the Initiative